-We’re entering patio party weather as things start to warm up, and what better to celebrate Saint Patrick’s Day and the beginning of spring then by cooking a snappy green side for your next dinner party?
+We’re entering patio party weather as things start to warm up, and what better way to celebrate Saint Patrick’s Day and the beginning of spring then by cooking a snappy green side for your next dinner party?

 Green beans brighten up any meal, and the ones in this recipe from The Pioneer Woman will brighten up your day, making an especially mouthwatering side to any steak.

 Your body will be nourished with the green part, and your soul will be nourished with the bacon fat.

 - 2 tablespoons bacon grease (OR, 1 tablespoon butter and 1 tablespoon olive oil)

 - 1 cup chopped onion

 - 1 cup chicken broth